Verification of Geometric Robustness of Neural Networks via Piecewise Linear Approximation and Lipschitz Optimisation: Introduction

 \item We introduce an efficient implementation for the verification method above and discuss experimental results showing considerable gains in terms of verification~accuracy on a comprehensive set of benchmark networks. \end{enumerate}

 The rest of this paper is organized as follows: Section~\ref{sec:related-work} discusses related work.
 In Section~\ref{section:geometric_robustness} we introduce the problem of verifying neural networks against geometric robustness properties.
 In Section~\ref{section:pw_linar_bounds} we present our novel piecewise linear approximation strategy via sampling, optimisation and shifting.
 In Section~\ref{section:experiments} we discuss the experimental results obtained and contrast the present method against the state-of-the-art on benchmark networks.
 We conclude in Section~\ref{section:conclusions}.
-Our code is publicly available on GitHub\footnote{\url{https://github.com/benbatten/PWL-Geometric-Verification}} and a full version of the paper with its appendix is available on arXiv\footnote{\url{https://arxiv.org/abs/2408.13140}}.
+Our code is publicly available on GitHub\footnote{\url{https://github.com/benbatten/PWL-Geometric-Verification}}.